-- (a) CR{baseline} is the carbon removals under the baseline; - (b) CR{total} is the total carbon removals of the carbon removal activity; - (c) GHG{increase} is the increase in direct and indirect greenhouse gas emissions, other than those from biogenic carbon pools in the case of carbon farming, which are due to the implementation of the carbon removal activity.
+- (a) CR{baseline} is the carbon removals under the baseline; - (b) CR{total} is the total carbon removals of the carbon removal activity;

-1a For carbon farming, a carbon removal activity shall provide a net carbon removal benefit, which shall be quantified using the following formula:
+- (c) GHG{increase} is the increase in direct and indirect greenhouse gas emissions, other than those from biogenic carbon pools in the case of carbon farming, which are is due attributable to the implementation of the carbon removal activity. - 1a For carbon farming, an earbon removal activity shall provide a net carbon removal benefit or a net soil emission reduction benefit or both, which shall be quantified using the following formulas:

-Net carbon removal benefit = CR{baseline} - CR{total} + RC{baseline} - RC{total} - GHG{increase} > 0 where:
+Net carbon removal benefit = $CR{baseline} - CR{total} + RC{baseline} - RC{total} - GHG{increase} \ge 0$ where:

-- (a) CR{baseline} is the carbon removals under the baseline; - (b) CR{total} is the total carbon removals of the carbon removal activity; - (c) RC{baseline} is the release of carbon under the baseline; - (d) RC{total} is the release of carbon under the carbon removal activity; - (e)GHG{increase} is the increase in direct and indirect greenhouse gas emissions,which are due to the implementation of the carbon removal activity.
+- (a) CR{baseline} is the net carbon removals under the baseline; - (b) CR{total} is the total net carbon removals of the carbon removal activity; - (c) RC{baseline} is the release of carbon under the baseline; - (d)RCtotal is the release of carbon under the carbon removal activity; - (ce) GHG{increase} is the increase in direct and indirect greenhouse gas emissions, which are is due to the implementation of the carbon removal activity.